 Our mission at St. Peter is to glorify God by making and growing disciples of Jesus Christ.
 (Matthew 28:19-20 ESV)

-St. Peter Lutheran School is accredited from the National Lutheran School (MANS).
+St. Peter Lutheran School is accredited from the National Lutheran School Association (NLSA) and Michigan Association of Non-Public Schools (MANS).

 Academics are a high priority at St. Peter Lutheran School.
 Our rigorous curriculum is based on educational standards of the state of Michigan.
 Students are challenged to meet high expectations of performance and to develop a work ethic that will help them to be successful in their future education and vocation.
 Our academic program is comprehensive and seeks to integrate technology and innovation, while also applying traditional approaches where appropriate.
 Our graduates leave St. Peter ready to take on the challenges of high school, whether at a sister Lutheran high school (Lutheran High North or Lutheran High Northwest) or at other area public, parochial, or private high schools.
 We have a reputation for providing academic leaders for these high schools.